phetsims/mean-share-and-balance/doc/model.md

 The goal of this simulation is to provide users an understanding of mean as it relates to a data set.
 More specifically, how mean can be calculated and how individual data values impact the mean.
-The screens provide an experience of embodied math, allowing users to feel what the mean/average is in various qualitative scenarios, such as water levelling out among cups, evenly distributing candy bars across peers, or finding the balance point of a beam.
+The screens provide an experience of embodied math, allowing users to feel what the mean is in various qualitative scenarios, such as water leveling out among cups, evenly distributing candy bars across peers, or finding the balance point of a beam.

 ## Data Representations

-All screens have a "notepad" representation and a "real world" representation.
+All screens have a "notepad" representation in the top half and a "real world" representation in the bottom half of each screen.
 The total of the data set will always be equal between both representations.
 The real world representation is visualized by a lab table in the Level Out Screen, a party table in the Distribute and Fair Share Screens, and a soccer field in the Balance Point screen.
 The real world representations are the ground truth, determining the data set that users can interact with in the notepad